 Fostering is a very different experience to adoption, but one that is equally as important in a child’s life.

 Sometimes a child will be placed under foster care for a short period of time only, before returning to their own families.
-This may be necessary whilst the local authority makes a plan, or whilst issues within the own child’s family are resolved.
-The foster period is a transition period for the child, in which the carer will play a crucial role in preparing them for the future.
+This may be necessary whilst the local authority makes a plan or whilst issues within the own child’s family are resolved.
+The foster period is a transition period for the child.
+In which the carer will play a crucial role in preparing them for the future.

 Long-Term Fostering